rackerlabs/rackspace-how-to/content/rackspace-email/email-spoofing-best-practices.md

 ### What is email spoofing?

 The word **spoof** means **falsified**.
-A spoofed email is when the sender purposely alters parts of the email to make the message appear as though it was authored by someone else.
+A spoofed email is one in which the sender purposely alters parts of the email to make the message appear as though it was authored by someone else.
 Commonly, the sender’s name and email address and the body of the message are formatted to appear from a legitimate source.
-Sometimes, the spoofer makes the email appear to come from a private citizen somewhere.
+Sometimes, the spoofer makes the email appear to come from a private citizen.

-A spoofed message can appear to come from a coworker, a bank, a family member or any number of seemingly trustworthy sources.
+A spoofed message can appear to come from a coworker, a bank, a family member, or any number of seemingly trustworthy sources.
 A good spoof looks like any other email that you normally receive.

-**Warning:** If you suspect you have received a fraudulent message, **DO NOT** click any link in the message or enter any information that is requested.
+**Warning:** If you suspect that you have received a fraudulent message, **DO NOT** click any link in the message or enter any information that is requested.

 ### Why do people spoof email?